tech1379/TSTC_FinalProject/README.md

 - Thank you (name contributors)

 ### TODO
-- Develop and Code the LogOn Screen
+- Develop and Code the Customer view
-- Manager, Customer, and Employee views
+- Manager, and Employee views
 - Known bugs (shortlist)

 ### Contact